Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 then go in the `easybuild/easyblocks` subdirectory) and even personal configuration files that overwrite some system options.
-This setup also guarantees compatibility with some EasyBuild features for very advanced users that go way beyond this page.
+This setup also guarantees compatibility with some EasyBuild features for very advanced users that go way beyond what we can cover in this page.

 To store this repository on GitHub, you can follow the GitHub documentation, and in particular the page ["Adding an existing project to GitHub using the